Using a Simatic PLC as IO controller¶

 #oscillator_cycles := #oscillator_cycles + 1; IF #oscillator_cycles > 2000 THEN #oscillator_cycles := 0; #oscillator_state := NOT #oscillator_state; END_IF; IF #in_pin_button_LED = TRUE THEN IF #in_pin_button_LED_previous = FALSE THEN #flashing := NOT #flashing; END_IF; #out_pin_LED := TRUE; ELSIF #flashing = TRUE THEN #out_pin_LED := #oscillator_state; ELSE #out_pin_LED := FALSE; END_IF; #in_pin_button_LED_previous := #in_pin_button_LED;

-In the “Main [OB1]” block, drag the “Empty box” icon to the “Network 1” line.
-In the top of the inserted box, select “Flasher”.
+In the “Main [OB1]” block, drag the “Flasher” icon to the “Network 1” line.
+The icon is found in the left-side menu “PLC_1” > “Program blocks”.
 In the pop up asking for data block, select “Flasher_DB”.

 Connect the input on the “Flasher” block by double-clicking it.
 Select “ButtonIn”.
 Similarly connect the output to “LEDout”.